Feasibility of Modeling Orthogonal Frequency-Division Multiplexing Communication Signals with Unsupervised Generative Adversarial Networks: Appendix: WaveGAN

 \section{Appendix: WaveGAN}

-A state-of-the-art \ac{GAN} that directly models time-series with \acp{CNN} is WaveGAN \cite{Donahue2019}.
-In Section~\ref{sec:main_experiment}, we compare an implementation of WaveGAN, described below, against other \ac{GAN} models for \ac{OFDM} data.
+A state-of-the-art \ac{GAN} that directly models time series with \acp{CNN} is WaveGAN \cite{Donahue2019}.
+In Sec.~\ref{sec:main_experiment}, we compared an implementation of WaveGAN, described below, against other \ac{GAN} models for \ac{OFDM} data.
 The original WaveGAN model produces single-channel audio waveforms of length $16\,384$, using an architecture based on a 1-D flattened version of the popular DCGAN model for images \cite{Radford2015}.
 WaveGAN attempts to widen its convolutional receptive field by modifying the DCGAN 5x5 kernels with 2x2 strides to 1-D kernels of length 25 with strides of 4 \cite{Donahue2019}.
 Also, in contrast to DCGAN, WaveGAN has no normalization layers, adds a fully connected layer to both models, and is trained with \ac{WGAN}-GP loss.

 In addition, WaveGAN adds a novel layer to the discriminator, called phase shuffle, which performs a random circular shift of a convolutional layer's output activation.
-Donahue et al. \cite{Donahue2019} found optimal results when the random circular shift is between $-2$ and $2$ time-steps.
-The aim of the phase shuffle operation is to make the model insensitive to the input waveform's phase, preventing so-called ``checkerboard'' artifacts which manifest as spikes in the power spectrum \cite{odena2016deconvolution}.
+Donahue \emph{et al.} \cite{Donahue2019} found optimal results when the random circular shift was between $-2$ and $2$ time steps.
+The aim of the phase shuffle operation is to make the model insensitive to the input waveform's phase, preventing so-called ``checkerboard'' artifacts, which manifest as spikes in the power spectrum \cite{odena2016deconvolution}.

 Our slightly modified implementation of WaveGAN is shown in Tables~\ref{tab:WaveGAN-gen} and \ref{tab:WaveGAN-disc}, where $f=1$, $2$, or $4$ for OFDM symbol lengths of 128, 256, and 512, respectively, and $n$ is the batch size.
-Like the original WaveGAN model, our implementation uses five convolutional layers for the generator and discriminator, but the dense layer is modified to support the lengths of our synthetic OFDM waveforms.
-We attempted to implement phase shuffle for layers for which it was compatible, i.e., layers with output dimension more than 4.
-However, we observed training instabilities with phase shuffle, and therefore do not include it in our implementation.
+Like the original WaveGAN model, our implementation used five convolutional layers for the generator and discriminator, but the dense layer was modified to support the lengths of our synthetic OFDM waveforms.

+We attempted to implement phase shuffle for layers for which it was compatible, \emph{i.e.}, layers with output dimension more than 4.
+However, we observed training instabilities with phase shuffle and therefore did not include it in our implementation.
+Note that the lack of phase shuffle may explain the spikes in the power spectra observed in Fig.~\ref{fig:PSD_examples_main_exp}.